-In our last post, we looked at the essential of the new MTD for VAT regime, so in this post we’re going to take a closer look at the provisions for keeping digital records.
+In our last post, we looked at the essentials of the new MTD for VAT regime, so in this post, we’re going to take a closer look at the provisions for keeping digital records.

 All VAT registered businesses must keep and preserve certain records and accounts.
 Under MTD some of these records must be kept digitally within functional compatible software.